GCSE Maths Foundation

 ← All GCSE Maths Higher misconceptions

-Ratio: additive vs multiplicative scaling | GCSE Maths Foundation
+Ratio: scale by multiplying, not adding | GCSE Maths Foundation